Science Education Open House

 • Highlights from the Skylight Team

-• Short presentations on teaching and learning projects in UBC Science:
+• Presentations on Teaching and Learning Projects in UBC Science:

-• Lunch and socializing with colleagues, food will remain available during the poster session
+• Lunch and social time with colleagues; food will remain available during the poster session, subject to availability

 Registration

-Please click the link below to register in advance and help us plan our program and catering.
+Please click the button below to register in advance and help us plan our program and catering:

-If you are interested in presenting your work at the Poster/Show & Tell Session, please review the following section and indicate your interest in the registration survey.
+If you are interested in presenting your work at the Poster Session, please review the following section and indicate your interest in the registration survey.

 More Information